 The U.S. Food and Drug Administration (FDA) approved the use of the PSA test along with a digital rectal exam (DRE) to help detect prostate cancer.
 During a DRE, a doctor inserts a gloved finger into the rectum and feels the prostate gland through the rectal wall to check for bumps or abnormal areas.
-Doctors often use the PSA test and DRE as prostate cancer screening tests; together, these tests can help doctors detect prostate cancer in men who have no symptoms of the disease.
+Doctors often use the PSA test and the DRE as prostate cancer screening tests.
+Your doctor might do a PSA blood test alone, or he might do both tests.
+These tests can help doctors detect prostate cancer in men who have no symptoms of the disease.

-Currently the medical community has no consensus on whether men should be routinely screened for prostate cancer.
+Because of the difficulty of distinguishing between aggressive and indolent prostate cancer, there is currently no consensus in the medical community on whether men should be routinely screened for prostate cancer.
 However, there is one area of agreement—men should have an open and honest discussion on the benefits and risks of screening and make the decision they feel is best for them.

 APCF offers an education and screening program in communities across the state.
-The service is designed to promote informed consent regarding prostate cancer screening and allows for timely detection of cancer.
+The service is designed to offer prostate health education using an informed decision-making model and timely detection of (aggressive)prostate cancer.
 The program is free to men who do not have a prostate cancer diagnosis and are between ages 45 and 70.

 APCF events are made possible through collaborations with local partners and medical volunteers.
 Local partners help APCF establish screening events by scheduling facilities, soliciting medical volunteers from the local community (phlebotomists to draw blood for the PSA test, physicians or advance practice nurses to perform DREs), and pre-registering men for screening.

-At events, APCF conducts education on informed consent, performs administration of the screening, and provides all medical supplies as well as access to laboratory services through a partnership with Baptist Health (support from other laboratory providers may also be secured where available).
-After events, APCF processes/analyzes lab reports against National Comprehensive Cancer Control Network guidelines and notifies men by mail their screening results with recommendations on next best steps.
-For men with suspicious test results, the patent navigator will make direct contact to explain test results, answer questions, and advise urological consult if more investigation is warranted.
+At these events, APCF conducts education on informed decision-making, performs administration of the screening, and provides all medical supplies as well as access to laboratory services through a partnership with Baptist Health (support from other laboratory providers may also be secured where available).
+After events, APCF analyzes lab reports by reference to the Guidelines for Early detection of Prostate Cancer established by the National Comprehensive Cancer and notifies men by mail of their screening results with recommendations on follow up steps if needed.
+For men with suspicious test results, the APCF Patient Navigator will make direct contact to explain test results, answer questions, and advise urological consult if more investigation is warranted.

-Local partners who are interested in scheduling an education and screening program in their community are encouraged to complete the Service Request Form and review the APCF Guidelines on creating an education and screening event.
+Local partners who are interested in scheduling an education/screening program or a prostate health education program without a screening component in their community are encouraged to complete the Service Request Form and review the APCF Guidelines on creating an event.